Parwareshghah

 Shahrbanoo Sadat

-With her acclaimed debut film Wolf and Sheep (2016) Shahrbanoo Sadat bears indeed many hopes of young Afghan filmmakers on her shoulders.
-In 2009 she studied documentary film at Ateliers Varan in Kabul.
-She founded her own production company Wolf Pictures in Kabul in 2013.
-Wolf and Sheep received the Art Cinema Award, the main award of Quinzaine des Réalisateurs at the Festival de Cannes.
-Her second feature film The Orphanage premiered in Cannes as well, in 2019.
-Her current film project Kabul Jan received the Baumi Script Development Award by Pandora Film, the Baumgartner family and Film- und Medienstiftung NRW.
-Shahrbanoo Sadar lives in Germany at the moment.
+Shahrbanoo Sadat became one of the most exciting voices in young Afghan cinema with her acclaimed debut Wolf and Sheep (2016).
+She studied documentary filmmaking at Kabul’s Varan Studios in 2009 and in 2013, founded her own production company, Wolf Pictures, also in the Afghan capital.
+Wolf and Sheep earned the Art Cinema Award and the main prize of the Quinzaine des Réalisateurs at the 2016 Cannes Film Festival.
+Her second feature film, The Orphanage, also premiered at Cannes in 2019.
+No Good Men received the Baumi Script Development Award in early 2019 from Pandora Film, the Baumgartner family and the Film- und Medienstiftung NRW.
+Sadat currently lives in Germany.

 Films by Shahrbanoo Sadat